PFTL/pftl_pelican/content/blog/20_deep_shallow_copies.rst.md

 ---
-author:
+author: Aquiles Carattino
-- Aquiles Carattino
+slug: deep-and-shallow-copies-of-objects
 date: '2019-02-04'
 description: 'Understanding how tuples which are immutable, may seem to change.'
-header: '{attach}rebecca-georgia-269933-unsplash.jpg'
+image: '/images/rebecca-georgia-269933-unsplash_linkedin.width-800.jpg'
 subtitle: 'Understanding how tuples which are immutable, may seem to change.'
-tags: 'Data, Types, Mutable, Immutable, Objects, Copy, Memory'
+tags: [Data, Types, Mutable, Immutable, Objects, Copy, Memory]
 title: Deep and Shallow Copies of Objects
 ---